tarwn/lessthandot-hugo/blogs/content/posts/2011-04-21-should-a-sql-server-professionals.md

 Focusing on Oracle; many people that are working with SQL Server think they simply do not have the ability to get their hands on Oracle due to the HUGE (yes that was a HUGE) costs that come along with it.
 SQL Server has Developer Edition for next to nothing at $40 or so dollars.
 Then there is SQL Server Express which has just about all the internal engine functionality as all editions do.
 That means we get the same internal speed of what SQL Server is capable of with something that is totally free.

 Ah, guess what?
-If you didn’t already know, there is an [Oracle Express][1].
+If you didn't already know, there is an [Oracle Express][1].
 Yes, it is free to download and use under the typical [Oracle licensing agreements][2].
-You also need to create an account that requires a little more information that most are willing to give up but I’ve never been hounded by anyone from Oracle after creating the account.
+You also need to create an account that requires a little more information that most are willing to give up but I've never been hounded by anyone from Oracle after creating the account.

 I found out about Oracle Express many years ago.
 I had the need to know more about Oracle so I went out and found the best, and cheapest, way I could accomplish that.
 Once I had the basic abilities needed to interact with Oracle, the specific project was much less intimidating and was a success.

 For a SQL Server Professional, setting anything up in Oracle can be frustrating and confusing.
 There is simply more to it than SQL Server.
-Let’s face it; we’ve been spoiled with the installation process SQL Server comes with and the ease of configuration changes.
-With that, let’s setup Oracle Express.
-Then later, we’ll show a quick SQL Server Integration Services DTSX connection to that Oracle Express Instance and push some data into an Oracle database.
+Let's face it; we've been spoiled with the installation process SQL Server comes with and the ease of configuration changes.
+With that, let's setup Oracle Express.
+Then later, we'll show a quick SQL Server Integration Services DTSX connection to that Oracle Express Instance and push some data into an Oracle database.

 **Installing Oracle Express**